tsepton/goscii/README.md

 `-o` is to indicate the path to the future txt file containing the ASCII.

-`-d` flag is for to indicate the int by which the size of the image will be divided.
+`-d` (optional) is to indicate the int by which the height and the width of the image will be divided (strictly positive, default is 1).